The 49th Colorado Science and Engineering Fair was held at Lory Student Center on the Colorado State University campus on April 8 - 10, 2004.

 2004 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-The top Senior Division individual project exhibitor of the 49th Colorado Science and Engineering Fair and winner of an all-expense paid trip to compete in the Intel International Science and Engineering Fair was Balaji Sridhar, Cherry Creek High School in Greenwood Village, grade 11, for the project Optimization of a Novel Process of Removal of Arsenic Residues from Drinking Water Treatment Sludge.
-Second place for best individual project, and also a winner of an all-expense paid trip to compete at the Intel ISEF was Alex Woods, Fairview High School in Boulder, grade 10, for the project Real-time Calculation of the Rocket Roll Attitude Using the On-Board Video Camera.
+The top two individual Senior Division project exhibitors and the top team Senior Division project exhibitors won an all-expense paid trip to compete in the Intel International Science and Engineering Fair in Portland, OR May 9 - 15, 2004.
+First place went to Balaji Sridhar, Cherry Creek High School in Greenwood Village, grade 11, for the project Optimization of a Novel Process of Removal of Arsenic Residues from Drinking Water Treatment Sludge.
+Second place went to Alex Woods, Fairview High School in Boulder, grade 10, for the project Real-time Calculation of the Rocket Roll Attitude Using the On-Board Video Camera.
+The first place Senior Division team project was Graham Anderson & Shervin Rahimpour, Palmer High School in Colorado Springs, grade 10 & 11 respectively, for the project Is Free Radical Induced Cell Membrane Destruction Leading to Heart Disease?
 Awarded third place for best individual project and winner of an all-expense paid trip to observe at the Intel ISEF was Craig Wright, Woodlin School in Woodrow, grade 12, for the project Surface Fabrication and Characterization for DNA-Based Biosensors.
-The first place Senior Division team project and winner of an all-expense paid trip to compete in the Intel ISEF was Graham Anderson & Shervin Rahimpour, Palmer High School in Colorado Springs, grade 10 & 11 respectively, for the project Is Free Radical Induced Cell Membrane Destruction Leading to Heart Disease?.

 The winner of the Ralph F. Desch Memorial Technical Writing Award was Meredith MacGregor from Fairview High School in Boulder, grade 9, for the project Centigrade 4.0: Turbulent Penetrative Convection in Chilled Water.